Kōbusho

 The Kōbusho (講武所) was a Japanese military academy.
-It was set up in the final decades of the Edo period as part of Japan's defensive preparations in response to Western military coercion, and taught Western-style battlefield tactics such as artillery use alongside traditional Japanese martial arts.
+Founded on 1854, It was set up in the final decades of the Edo period as part of Japan's defensive preparations in response to Western military coercion, and taught Western-style battlefield tactics such as artillery use alongside traditional Japanese martial arts.
 The academy was located in Misakichō, Tokyo.
 It closed in 1866, after only ten years in operation.